Learn about how Outernet works. Outernet is an open source project that shares content from space for free.

 We support any effort to make the Internet more accessible.

-However, extending infrastructure to reach most people is costly, decades away, and the recurring data fees accompanying it will still be too expensive for most.
+But we recognize that extending infrastructure to reach most people is costly, decades away, and the recurring data fees accompanying it will still be too expensive for most people.

-Outernet is a new way to distribute data independently of the Internet that addresses many of the problems with conventional data access in developing markets.
+Outernet is a new way to distribute content independently of the Internet that solves the problems with data access in developing markets today.

 Buy a receiver from us, make your own, or copy ours.